pulumi/pulumi-self-hosted-installers/eks-hosted/README.md

 The process is the same for each microstack:
 - cd to the given project folder (e.g. `01-iam`)
 - `npm install` to install the package dependencies
-- Run `pulumi stack init prod` (or whatever name of stack you want to use)
+- Run `pulumi stack init prod` (or whatever name of stack you want to use).
+This will create a new empty stack, and will create a stack config file with the "encryptionsalt" key (if using the passphrase secrets provider).
-- copy "Pulumi.README.yaml" to a file where "README" is replaced with the name of your stack.
+- copy the contents of the "Pulumi.README.yaml" file into the new "Pulumi.prod.yaml" stack config file, with the "config" key at the top level.
-  - For example, if you are naming the stacks "prod", then you would run `cp Pulumi.README.yaml Pulumi.prod.yaml`
 - edit "Pulumi.prod.yaml" and follow the instructions in the file about setting configuration values.
   - In a number of cases you can use the default values copied from "Pulumi.README.yaml".
 - Run `pulumi up` to deploy the infrastructure.
 - Move to the next project folder and repeat the above steps.

-#### Helpful Tips about Stack Depenencies
+#### Helpful Tips about Stack Dependencies
-The following stacks manage stateful resources or resources that are foundational to other stacks.
-So careful thought should be given before destroying them:
+The following stacks manage stateful resources or resources that are foundational to other stacks, so think carefully before destroying them:
 * 01-iam
 * 02-networking
 * 05-eks-cluster